pzwang/lostweb/4 The Root Problems.md

     * Synchronicity and "ringing"
     * Web of servers, instead of web of content.
 The Internet has always been an IoT.
 How do we layer a Web of Communities on top of that?

+  * Why does the question of morality arise when it comes to API design?

   * This is critically important:

     * Historically we have had a hierarchical method for sense-making.
 We trusted institutions of various types to serve in differnet roles in that sense-making infrastructure.